herozero777/explainable-prescriptive-analytics/README.md

 ### Recommendations and explanations for BAC case study on Activity "Pending Liquidation Request"
 python main_recsys.py --filename_completed data/completed.csv --case_id_name REQUEST_ID --activity_name ACTIVITY --start_date_name START_DATE --resource_name CE_UO --role_name ROLE --end_date_name END_DATE --pred_column independent_activity --predict_activities "Pending Liquidation Request" --experiment_name prova_activity_BAC_PLR --explain True

+## Notebooks
+### 00_preprocess_event_logs.ipynb
+This notebook preprocess the event-log data, so that machine learning can be applied to it.
+The notebook currently preprocesses the data for 2 KPIs "Activity Occurrence" and "Total Time".

+### 02_DiCE_kpi-time.ipynb
+This notebook contains code that uses VINST dataset and tries to optimize the `lead_time` aka the total time it takes to complete a trace.
+DiCE algorithm is used for generating counterfactual explanations (CFEs) and then validation of the CFEs is done as postprocessing steps.

+## Test Code
+#### src/transition_system.py
+To test the transition system use the following command.
+Make sure to install pytest library.

+    pytest src/transition_system.py

+---
+## Info About Datasets
+### VINST Dataset
+Columns
+- START_DATE - Start time of the activity.
+Format is Timestamp in milliseconds.
+- END_DATE - End time of the activity.
+Format is Timestamp in milliseconds.

 ## Contributors
 Riccardo Galanti
 Alessandro Padella
+Mohammad Ismail Tirmizi